CalebKussmaul/Stranger-Things-Wall/README.md

 This git repo contains:

-* A flask server (/server)
+* A flask server to recieve and hold messages (/server)
-* a simple HTML page with a form to send messages to the server (/website)
+* A simple HTML page with a form to send messages to the server (/website)
-* a client to periodically poll for messages and display them on your wall (/client)
+* A raspberry pi client to periodically poll for messages and display them on your wall (/client)